samysamsam/git/README.md

 - Encourages documenting smaller, modular changes

 ## How does it work?
 Git uses "repositories" to track changes to a project over time.
-The repository is a collection of all the files and folders that make up a project as well as a list of all the changes that have happened in the project.
+A repository is a collection of all the files and folders that make up a project as well as a list of all the changes that have happened in the project.

 A good way of thinking about a repository is like a tree.
 Each tree has a singular trunk which in git is known as the "master branch" but usually just referred to as "master".
 You can create additional "branches" that stem off of the master branch—which is usually a good idea when working on a new feature of your project.